uw-echospace/group-website/content/authors/amaj74/_index.md

 - Researchers
 ---

-I am a student at the University of Washington currently majoring in Biology, but intending to transfer into Mechanical or Industrial Engineering.
-My expected graduation date is in Spring of 2027.
-I enjoy connecting mechanical design and biology, particularly physiology and zoology, to see them come together to create more efficient and innovative results.
+I am a student at the University of Washington currently majoring in Mechanical Engineering with an expected graduation date in Spring of 2027.
+I have previously studied biology, and I enjoy connecting it with mechanical design to see them come together to create more efficient and innovative results.

 I do not have much prior experience with acoustics, but I am excited to learn about the subject as well as develop new skills.
-At Echospace, I am assisting with audio recorder deployments in the Union Bay Natural Area as well as with the design of a microphone array to record bats.
+At Echospace, I am assisting with audio recorder deployments in the Union Bay Natural Area as well as with deployment of a microphone array to record bats.